Undergraduate Majors Booklet

 Do you have more questions?

 Our professors and staff are eager to connect with you.
-Please email the main office (email@example.com) or a professor (see the list of faculty, pages 14-15).
-You can also call the Religious Studies Office or stop by and ask to talk to a possible advisor.
+Please feel free to stop in or email the main office or a professor (see listing below).

 Log into MyUI and click on the minor in Religious Studies.
 With a minor you won’t automatically be assigned an advisor, so if you would like advising please contact the Religious Studies office.